 Witnessing to those who are in Wicca can be a difficult undertaking.
-Wiccans are involved in the occult and such involvement brings a definite spiritual affect.
+Wiccans are involved in the occult, and such involvement brings a definite spiritual effect.
 There is a darkness that hides behind a veil of which Wiccans step through each time they practice their spells and incantations.
 The more they dwell in the darkness, the less they recognize the light.
 In fact, the brightness of truth often repels them.

 This is why Christians must be careful when dealing with Wiccans because, in your endeavor to win them to Christ, you must overcome many hurdles as well as fight a spiritual battle.
 This is not easy to do.
 Nevertheless, there are some basic guidelines that we recommend Christians follow when dealing with Wiccans.
 We will list them out and expound on each one: